This page was last updated on 07 May, 2021.

 – passengers younger than 6 years;

-– passengers with a medical certificate with a positive Coronavirus (COVID-19) test result issued at most 90 days before arrival and proof of medical discharge issued at least 10 days after the positive test;
+– passengers with a positive COVID-19 test result issued at most 90 days before arrival and proof of medical discharge issued at least 10 days after the positive test;

 – passengers with a medical certificate issued at most 72 hours before departure stating lack of Coronavirus (COVID-19) symptoms if PCR tests are not available at the country of departure.
-They are subject to Coronavirus (COVID-19) test upon arrival.
+They are subject to a COVID-19 test upon arrival.
 Details can be found at https://www.argentina.gob.ar/salud/coronavirus/ingresar-egresar-argentina/opcion-pcr-destino .

-5. Passengers must have a health insurance covering any Coronavirus (COVID-19) expenses.
+5. Passengers must have health insurance to cover COVID-19 expenses.

 – This does not apply to nationals and residents of Argentina.

 6. passengers are subject to a COVID-19 antigen test upon arrival at their own expense.